-- The Bank's books have been inspected, and the due tax was paid until year 2016.

-- The Company has received deemed tax claim from inception for year 2017, The company objected the deemed tax at the due date and transferred to appeal committee.

-- Years 2018 and 2019 the Bank submitted its tax return in the due date and books have not been inspected yet.
+- The Bank's books have been inspected, and the due tax was paid until year 2016. - The Company has received deemed tax claim from inception for year 2017, The company objected the deemed tax at the due date and awaiting to appeal committee. - Year 2018 under inspection from the tax authority. - Year 2019 the Bank submitted its tax return in the due date and books have not been inspected yet.